The Best Heating & Cooling Systems – 2018

 - Cons: Some HVAC professionals feel that heat pumps aren’t an ideal choice for colder climates.
 Additionally, duct-free systems will require more frequent maintenance and replacement since the heat pump’s components are working year-round.

-Packaged System: Packaged HVAC systems are ideal for homes that are small or too confined to separately house interior components.
+Packaged System: Packaged HVAC systems are ideal for small homes that are too confined to separately house interior components.
 All parts of both the AC and heating systems are installed outdoors, saving you space.

-- Pros: Space-efficiency and less expensive than split systems, since components are installed in one place.
+- Pros: Space-efficiency and less expensive than HVAC split systems, since components are installed in one place.

-- Cons: Generally, these systems are not as efficient as split system units.
+- Cons: Generally, these HVAC systems are not as efficient as split system units.

 “Best” means different things to different people, but if savings are a concern, highly energy-efficient equipment is ideal, as it will help you keep energy expenses lower long-term.
 While the makeup of your HVAC system will largely determine its energy efficiency—namely whether or not you install a heat pump or strictly use a combustion furnace—there are industry measurements that can help you determine the rated efficiency for different models.